-Welcome to the School of Medicine basic sciences web site.
-This web site provides information about the basic science graduate training programs, ongoing research activities and individual student experiences within the Integrated Biomedical Graduate Studies Program.
+Welcome to the School of Medicine's Department of Basic Sciences.
+Learn about our basic science graduate training programs, ongoing research activities and individual student experiences within the Integrated Biomedical Graduate Studies (IBGS) Program.
 In addition to teaching medical and dental students basic science knowledge that is clinically applicable, School of Medicine faculty members perform research to improve our knowledge of human disease and work to develop cures.

 Recognizing the need to integrate diverse disciples to solve the biomedical problems of the future, graduate students study an integrated curriculum in their first year, which focuses on research methods and clinical connections.
 Students then pursue focused work towards a doctoral or master’s degree in anatomy, biochemistry, microbiology, pharmacology, or physiology.
 A combined degree program that enables students to earn both the PhD and the MD degree is also available.